-Skip to Content
+Skip to main content

-Azure App Services
+Deploy Mastra to Azure App Services

 Deploy your Mastra applications to Azure App Services.

-Create a new App Service
+Create a new app service

 • Subscription: Select your Azure subscription